binarypatrick/binarypatrick.github.io/_posts/2023-01-01-lxc-docker-setup.md

 ---
 layout: post
-title: 'LXC: Installing Docker on a Debian CT'
+title: "LXC: Installing Docker on a Debian CT"
 date: 2023-1-1 12:00:00 -0500
-category: 'Service Setup'
+category: "Service Setup"
-tags: ['proxmox', 'lxc', 'debian', 'docker']
+tags: ["proxmox", "lxc", "debian", "docker"]
 ---

 A quick guide to getting docker running on a Debian CT